-We currently have no further funding commitments or arrangements for additional financing at this time (other than the August 2018 Offering discussed above and the potential exercise of options and warrants) and there is no assurance that we will be able to obtain additional financing on acceptable terms, if at all.
+We currently have no further funding commitments or arrangements for additional financing at this time (other than the potential exercise of options and warrants) and there is no assurance that we will be able to obtain additional financing on acceptable terms, if at all.
 There is significant uncertainty that we will be able to secure any additional financing in the current equity or debt markets.
 The quantity of funds to be raised and the terms of any proposed equity or debt financing that may be undertaken will be negotiated by management as opportunities to raise funds arise.
 Management intends to pursue funding sources of both debt and equity financing, including but not limited to the issuance of equity securities in the form of Common Shares, warrants, subscription receipts, or any combination thereof in units of the Company pursuant to private placements to accredited investors or pursuant to equity lines of credit or public offerings in the form of underwritten/brokered offerings, at-the-market offerings, registered direct offerings, or other forms of equity financing.
 Management does not currently know the terms pursuant to which such financings may be completed in the future, but any such financings will be negotiated at arm's-length.
-Future financings involving the issuance of equity securities or derivatives thereof will likely be completed at a discount to the then-current market price of the Company's securities and will likely be dilutive to current shareholders.
+Future financings involving the issuance of equity securities and will likely be dilutive to current shareholders.

-The audit opinion and notes that accompany our financial statements for the year ended June 30, 2018 disclose a "going concern" qualification to our ability to continue in business.
+The audit opinion and notes that accompany our financial statements for the year ended June 30, 2019, disclose a "going concern" qualification to our ability to continue in business.
 The financial statements included in this Annual Report on Form 10-K have been prepared under the assumption that we will continue as a going concern.
 We are an exploration stage company and we have incurred losses since our inception.
 We do not have sufficient cash to fund normal operations and meet debt obligations for the next twelve months without deferring payment on certain current liabilities and raising additional funds.
 We believe that the going concern condition cannot be removed with confidence until the Company has entered into a business climate where funding of its planned ongoing operating activities is secured.

 We have no exposure to any asset-backed commercial paper.
-Other than cash held by our subsidiaries for their immediate operating needs in Colorado and Nebraska, all of our cash reserves are on deposit with major United States and Canadian chartered banks.
+Other than cash held by our subsidiaries for their immediate operating needs in Colorado and Nebraska, all of our cash reserves are on deposit with major U.S. and Canadian chartered banks.
 We do not believe that the credit, liquidity, or market risks with respect thereto have increased as a result of the current market conditions.
 However, in order to achieve greater security for the preservation of our capital, we have, of necessity, been required to accept lower rates of interest, which has also lowered our potential interest income.